Note that this is not a forecast. It is a summary of the situation in Alberta in 2022.

 Without dedicated and willing cooperators, such a comprehensive monitoring system would not be possible.
 Thank you to everyone who has participated in the pheromone trapping for bertha armyworm.

-While it is difficult to accurately predict the 2022 bertha armyworm populations based on the 2021 moth catch, it appears there is no threat from Bertha armyworm in 2022.
-There were only two trap locations that went over the first warning level of 300 moths.
-It will be critical to have good coverage of pheromone traps in 2022 to indicate an early warning of potential problems during the growing season.
+While it is difficult to accurately predict the 2023 bertha armyworm populations based on the 2022 moth catch, it appears there is no threat from Bertha armyworm in 2023.
+It will be critical to have good coverage of pheromone traps in 2023 to indicate an early warning of potential problems during the growing season.

 Normally, weather and natural enemies keep bertha armyworm populations in check.
 Parasitism rates of 50 to 60% in bertha larval populations have indicated the end of a local outbreak in the following year.